AlephAlpha/rlifesrc/web/src/help.md

 ### Non empty front

-Force the first row or column to be nonempty
+Force the front to be nonempty.

+Depending on the search order, the 'front' means:

+* the first row, when the search order is row first;
+* the first column, when the search order is column first;
-Here "front" means the first row or column to be searched, according to the search order.
+* the first row plus the first column, when the search order is diagonal.

 ### Reduce max cell count